IHE/QRPH.BFDR-E/input/pagecontent/volume-1.md

 This section defines the actors and transactions in this implementation guide.

-Figure below shows the actors directly involved in the ToDo
-Profile and the relevant transactions between them.
+Figure below shows the actors directly involved in the Birth and Fetal Death Reporting-Enhanced Profile and the relevant transactions between them.

 <figure>
 {%include ActorsAndTransactions.svg%}